 We lunched at Purple Onion Resto, owned by erstwhile screen stud Leandro Baldemor.
 The cozy restaurant served mostly Italian dishes, some from recipes shared by the owner’s showbiz friends.
 Such trivia didn’t come with the menu; the owner just mentioned it offhand.

 But our raison d’etre for visiting the town was the art at Paete’s St. James the Apostle Church.
 All four murals had been dated to the mid-19th century and attributed to one local artist, Jose Luciano Dans.
 We found them in various states of deterioration.
-Three of these were near the main portal, the fourth was nearer the altar (and is the least damaged).
+Three of these were near the main door; the fourth was nearer the altar (and was the least damaged).
 Two paintings were twins, depicting the same subject: St. Christopher (San Cristobal) – curiously not the saint the church was named after.